 Phone: +61 2 9895 9222

 Stephen is a Principal at Coleman Greig and has been involved with intellectual disability issues since 1984.
 He has advised many parents on wills, and has written extensively on wills providing for people with intellectual disabilities, including When I’m Gone (Intellectual Disability Rights Service), co-authoring Special Disability Trusts: Getting Things Sorted and Planning for the Future (both Dept of Families and Community Services and Indigenous Affairs) and several publications for lawyers on this subject.

 Phone: +61 2 9895 9277

-Rosemary is a Senior Associate at Coleman Greig specialising in Wills and Estates and with a particular interest in providing for disability issues.
+Rosemary is a Principal at Coleman Greig specialising in Wills and Estates and with a particular interest in providing for disability issues

 Disclaimer: The information provided in the document is a general summary and is not intended to be nor should it be relied upon as a substitute for legal or other professional advice.